incountry/sdk-java/README.md

 Storage storage = StorageImpl.getInstance(config);
 ```

-Note: parameter `endpointMask` is used for getting access tokens for mini/midi-PoPs.
-It is required for case with several mini/midi-PoPs.
-For example if you set `endpointMask`==`api.incountry.io`, it transforms to `https://{COUNTRY_CODE}.api.incountry.io` while getting access token to country with code `{COUNTRY_CODE}`
+Note: parameter endpointMask is used for switching from default InCountry host family (api.incountry.io) to a different one.
+For example setting `endpointMask`==`private.incountry.io ` will make all further requests to be sent to `https://{COUNTRY_CODE}.private.incountry.io`

 ### Encryption key/secret